ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 **Temporal filter (500-700 CE)**

-* **Matched results:**  All data records with a discreet, beginning, or end date within the range of 500 - 700 CE.
-These results have concepts attached to them (“Matched concepts”).
+* **Matched results:**  All data records with a date within the range of 500 - 700 CE.
+These results have concepts attached to them referred to as matched concepts.

 * **Related results:**  All data records with concepts identified as first degree connections of the matched concepts LESS the matched results

 * **Contextual results:**  All data records with concepts identified as second degree connections of the original matched concepts LESS the related results AND LESS the matched results

 It is important to note that related and contextual results are produced in the same manner for any combination of temporal, spatial, and keyword filters however when a concept filter is also added, then the related and contextual results will only apply to the selected concept(s).
 Let’s add a Concept Filter = Fishing to the filter example above.